Skip to main content

 Basic usage guide

-You must enter the session number (Process ID) to monitor as a required value, but it is more efficient to enter through the Instance monitoring menu.
+You must enter the session number (Process ID) to monitor as a required value, but it is more efficient to enter through the Monitoring a Database Instance menu.

 2. Select a session that is running and not ended for a long time.